paturrlonely/axu/README.md

  ## Change NAME, NUMBER Owner and add THUMBNAILS

+- Open the config.js file and change it as you wish.

 ```javascript
 /*============ NOMOR ============*/
 // BOLEH DI EDIT ASALKAN JANGAN ADA SIMBOL YANG DI HAPUS